 Why You Shouldn’t Delay Garage Door Spring Replacement

-Safety: Safety is a big concern when dealing with garage door springs.
+Safety is a big concern when dealing with garage door springs.
 Even when broken, springs are dangerous because of the tension they carry.
 If there is a broken garage door spring lying in your garage, it could be picked up by a child or stepped on by a pet.
 We recommend that you schedule garage door spring replacement as quickly as possible.

-Damage: If you continue to use your overhead door with a broken spring, it will damage your garage door.
+Not only will broken springs damage the cosmetics of your garage door, but effect other interior mechanisms that make up your garage door system.
+Like a domino effect, if you continue to use your overhead door with a broken spring, it will damage your garage door.
 Most likely, it will cause additional strain on the garage door opener, which may mean premature garage repairs.

 5 Signs You Need Garage Door Spring Repair

 If you’re experiencing severe issues with your garage door, chances are that the springs are damaged or broken.
 Typically, the garage door won’t open, moves slowly, or slams shut when there’s a broken spring.
 It can be inconvenient when your garage door stops functioning, which is why we make your garage door spring replacement a priority.
 Keep an eye out for the following five signs that you need garage door spring repair:

 If your garage door has a broken spring, it becomes much harder for the opener to move the garage door.
 The door will likely move extremely slowly or only move a couple of inches.
 In this instance, a lot of strain is being placed on the opener, which leads to easy burnout.
 So, if you’re experiencing these issues with your garage door, stop trying to open it and call us immediately.

 If you think that you may have a broken garage door spring, you can take a look at it.
 If there’s a 3-4 inch gap between the coils, it’s a good indication that it’s broken.
 The spring won’t be able to wind and unwind like usual, which creates gaps.